Where to Stay in the Algarve (2026): Best Areas by Travel Style

 | Nature & Quiet | Tavira & Ria Formosa (Cabanas/Fuseta), Costa Vicentina, Ferragudo & Carvoeiro outskirts | Lagoons, birdlife, dunes, low-rise villages |

-| Culture & Foodies | Lagos Old Town, Tavira, Olhão, Faro Cidade Velha | Markets, seafood traditions, historic centers, azulejos |
+| Culture & Foodies | Lagos Old Town, Tavira, Olhão, Faro Cidade Velha | Markets, seafood traditions, historic centres, azulejos |

-| Car-Free & Easy | Lagos, Albufeira Old Town, Vilamoura/Quarteira, Tavira | Walkable centers, trains/buses, marina boardwalks |
+| Car-Free & Easy | Lagos, Albufeira Old Town, Vilamoura/Quarteira, Tavira | Walkable centres, trains/buses, marina boardwalks |

 *Open-minded/libertine note: Algarve nightlife is diverse but generally discreet—respect house rules, privacy, and local laws; venues change seasonally.